domambia/agood-company/README.md

 # AGoodCompany

-This is a front-end test application, written in nextjs with typescript.
+This is a front-end application, written in nextjs with typescript, & styled-components.

 First, run the development server: